Fern-Aerell/Machine-Code/README.md

 # LAU - Machine Code
-A repository for exploration and mastery the machine code.
+A repository for exploration and mastery machine code.